Euphrates Region: Economy

-The economy of the region is mainly based on agriculture, with the introduction of greenhouse agriculture since the establishment of the Euphrates Region.
+The economy of the region was mainly based on agriculture, with greenhouse agriculture having been introduced since the establishment of the Euphrates Region.

-While there is no significant industrial area in the Euphrates Region, there is a large number of cement production facilities.
+While there was no significant industrial area in the Euphrates Region, there were a large number of cement production facilities.

-Some electricity is supplied by the Tishrin Dam on the Euphrates, also in the Euphrates Region; a lot is also produced by diesel generators.
+Some electricity was supplied by the Tishrin Dam on the Euphrates, also in the Euphrates Region; a lot was also produced by diesel generators.

-Around the region, but in particular in the city of Kobanî, economic priorities are the continuing war and reconstruction, including help for returning refugees.
-Most of the city and surrounding villages have been destroyed or badly damaged, and there is a danger of landmines.
-As of January 2017, in spite off the paucity of resources available and the embargoes imposed on the region, the rebuilding process has made considerable progress; over 70% of damaged roads have been restored, two hospitals rebuilt and another two added, and the 15 schools rebuilt now host over 50,000 students.
+Around the region, but in particular in the city of Kobanî, economic priorities were the continuing war and reconstruction, including assistance for returning refugees.
+Most of the city and surrounding villages had been destroyed or badly damaged, and there was a danger of landmines.
+As of January 2017, despite the paucity of resources available and the embargoes imposed on the region, the rebuilding process had made considerable progress; over 70% of damaged roads had been restored, two hospitals had been rebuilt and another two had been added, and the 15 rebuilt schools hosted over 50,000 students.

 Education

-Like in the other regions in the Autonomous Administration of North and East Syria, primary education in public schools is initially instructed according to each student's mother tongue, be it Kurdish or Arabic.
-Students then begin to learn their second language of Kurdish or Arabic, as well as additional instruction of English.
-This is due to Rojava's stated goal of students achieving bilingualism in both Kurdish and Arabic by secondary schooling.
-Curricula are a topic of continuous debate between the regions' Boards of Education and the Syrian central government in Damascus, which partly pays the teachers.
-With Euphrates Region being home to a Syrian Turkmen minority, school education bilingual in Turkish and Arabic has also been made available.
+Like in the other regions in the Autonomous Administration of North and East Syria, primary education in public schools was initially instructed according to each student's mother tongue, be it Kurdish or Arabic.
+Students then began to learn their second language, Kurdish or Arabic, as well as receiving additional instruction in English.
+This was due to Rojava's stated goal of students achieving bilingualism in both Kurdish and Arabic by secondary schooling.
+Curricula were a topic of continuous debate between the regions' Boards of Education and the Syrian central government in Damascus, which partly paid the teachers.
+With Euphrates Region being home to a Syrian Turkmen minority, school education bilingual in Turkish and Arabic was also made available.

-The federal, regional and local administrations in Rojava put much emphasis on promoting libraries and educational centers, to facilitate learning and social and artistic activities.
-One cited example is the May 2016 established Rodî û Perwîn Library in Kobani.
+The federal, regional and local administrations in Rojava placed much emphasis on promoting libraries and educational centers to facilitate learning and social and artistic activities.
+One cited example was the Rodî û Perwîn Library, established in May 2016 in Kobani.